Outdoor Showers

 Her response?
 The outdoor showers.

 Really?
-What about building sand castles, or eating snow cones, swimming in the pool, staying up late, eating cold fried chicken and on and on? (okay, eating cold fried chicken would be me).
+What about building sand castles, or eating snow cones, swimming in the pool, staying up late, eating cold fried chicken and on and on? (okay, eating cold fried chicken would be one of my favorites).

 Nope … the outdoor shower.